 "Inverted Jenny" stamp (2023): $2 million

 Stamp collecting – or philately – has been a popular hobby since the 1850s.
-But because stamps are made in such large quantities so often, they aren’t really worth as much as you would have thought.
+But because stamps are made in such large quantities so often, they aren't really worth as much as you might think.

 Like baseball cards, you often need a collection or a really old, well-preserved stamp to make any money.